annotation/text-fabric/tf/convert/app/transcription.md

 ## «Slot»s

-Whether characters of words  or tokens are taken as the basic unit (*slot*) is decided by the parameter `wordAsSlot`, passed to the conversion, and whether tokens have been provided later on.
+Whether characters or words or tokens are taken as the basic unit (*slot*) is decided by the parameter `granularity`, passed to the conversion, and whether tokens have been provided later on.
 (for this corpus the slot type is **«slot»**).